chryoung/tiddlywiki_ruby_server/README.md

     -b, --bind=ADDRESS               Bind to the address.
 [Default: 127.0.0.1] -p, --port=PORT                  Bind to the port.
 [Default: 5000] -u, --backup=BACKUP              Backup folder.
 [Default: bak]
-    -r, --root=ROOT                  The root of the tiddlywiki server.
-[Default: .]
     -m, --max-backup=MAX_BACKUP      The max number of backup files.
 [Default: 5]
 ```